wdawson/okta.github.io/_source/_docs/api/resources/system_log.md

 ### SecurityContext Object

 The `securityContext` object provides security information directly related to the evaluation of the event's IP reputation.
 IP reputation is a trustworthiness rating that evaluates how likely a sender is to be malicious based on the sender's IP address.
-As the name implies, the `securityContext` object is useful for security applications—flagging and inspecting suspicious events.
+As the name implies, the `securityContext` object is useful for security applications-flagging and inspecting suspicious events.

 |----------+-------------------------------------------------------------------------------------------------+----------+----------|
 | Property | Description                                                                                     | DataType | Nullable |